Greendeck/greendeck-android-sdk-v1.0/README.md

 There are two values in AppController.java that you'll need to update before you can send data to Greendeck and receive prices for your products.
-You'll need to update the source code with your Mixpanel API Token to send data, and your Google APIs Sender ID to receive notifications.sss
+You'll need to update the source code with your Greendeck Project's Credentials to send data.
+You can find in your Dashboard.
+For any queries; drop a mail at developers@greendeck.co